Göreme Historical National Park

 Göreme Historical National Park ([ˈɟœɾeme]; Göreme Tarihî Milli Parkı) is a national park in central Turkey.
 It occupies an area of nearly 100 km2 (39 sq mi) and is located in Nevşehir Province.
-It became a UNESCO World Heritage Site in 1985 under the name Goreme National Park and the Rock Sites of Cappadocia.
+It became a UNESCO World Heritage Site in 1985 under the name Göreme National Park and the Rock Sites of Cappadocia.
 The park features a rocky, water- and wind-eroded landscape with a network of ancient, interconnecting underground settlements.

 Description

 The National Park is located in the volcanic region of Mount Hasan and Mount Erciyes in Central Anatolia, in the vicinity of Ürgüp, Çavuşin and Göreme.
 The park area consists of plateaus and high hills, dissected by streams and river valleys carved out by the water, the valleys having steeply sloping sides.
 Part of this rugged area consists of basalt and thick beds of tuff.
 The tuff is the result of ash emitted from volcanoes millions of years ago, which solidified into soft rock, and has since been overlain by solidified lava which forms a protective capping.
 This has been eroded over the millennia to form the multi-coloured cliffs, rock towers, pillars, tent rocks and fairy chimney rock formations present in the park.
 Love Valley is known for its fairy chimneys.
 This area experiences annual precipitation of 380 mm and there is little vegetation except in riverine corridors.

-The earliest signs of monastic activity in Cappadocia can be traced back to the 4th century when small anchorite communities, following the teachings of Basileios the Great, Bishop of Kayseri, started to inhabit the cells hewn in the rock.
+The earliest signs of monastic activity in Cappadocia can be traced back to the 4th century when small anchorite communities, following the teachings of Basileios the Great, Bishop of Caaesare (now Kayseri), started to inhabit the cells hewn in the rock.
 Later, the communities took refuge together in underground villages to avoid attacks by marauding Arabs.